-\$5.0 million were recorded for the years ended December 31, 2010, 2009 and 2008, respectively, related to the evaluation of capitalized software projects for future benefit and for fixed assets no longer in service.
-Impairment charges related to capitalized software and fixed assets are recorded under the caption "Occupancy and equipment" in the accompanying consolidated statements of operations.
+Impairment charges of \$0.8 million, \$0.3 million and \$1.2 million were recorded for the years ended December 31, 2011, 2010 and 2009, respectively, related to the evaluation of capitalized software projects for future benefit and for fixed assets no longer in service.
+Impairment charges related to capitalized software and fixed assets are reflected in "Occupancy and equipment" in the Company's consolidated statements of operations.